 There are plenty of odd pseudoscientific health practices out there, but psychic surgery kicks it up to a whole new level of weird.
 Psychic surgery isn't like what happens in an operating room; it's more like what happens on a magician's stage.
 Sleight of hand, fake blood, and animal parts are used to make the… Continue reading Is Psychic Surgery a Real Thing?

 Detox diets and cleanses are quite popular these days, especially if you're of the Goop-y persuasion.
 And while they might seem to make sense on an intuitive level, from a science perspective, is there anything to actually back that up?
-The "toxins" Commercial detox products tend to refer vaguely to "toxins" without actually specifying what… Continue reading Do You Need to Detox/Cleanse?
+The "toxins" Commercial detox products tend to refer vaguely to "toxins" without actually specifying what… Continue reading Does Your Body Need to Detox or Cleanse?

-The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and became popular with a book he published in 2001.
+The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and it became popular with a book he published in 2001.
 I've written before about some of the quacky dabbling of chiropractors outside the neck and back pain issues we commonly associate them with.
-You can probably guess from that alone where I'm… Continue reading Is Adrenal Fatigue Real?
+You can probably guess from that alone where… Continue reading Does Adrenal Fatigue Actually Exist?

 Some people claim that vitamins and minerals can cure serious mental illness.
 That's not what I'm talking about here.
 While in general, there's not a ton of research funding for supplements and herbal products, there are a number of supplements that do have some research evidence to support their effectiveness in depression.
 For people with… Continue reading Supplements for Depression that Actually Work